JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Changes the range based on a specified point at or up through (depending on Extend) the point (x, y) aligned according to *nType*.

 ```
-FUNCTION CTextRange2.SetPoint (BYVAL x AS LONG, BYVAL y AS LONG, BYVAL nType AS LONG, BYVAL Extend AS LONG = 0) AS HRESULT
+FUNCTION SetPoint (BYVAL x AS LONG, BYVAL y AS LONG, BYVAL nType AS LONG, BYVAL Extend AS LONG = 0) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->SetPoint(m_pTextRange2, x, y, nType, Extend))
    RETURN m_Result
 END FUNCTION